-Following the execution of all Subrecipients agreements, HCD opens an application period for Priority 1, 2, and 3 projects that remains open for no less than 90 calendar days.
-Subrecipients are not limited to applying for projects that were submitted with the NOI but must meet the highest three priority levels in order to be eligible.
+Applications are available in Grants Network after the Agreements begin routing and the Authorized Resolutions have been submitted.
+All applications must be submitted by January 31, 2022.
+If Subrecipients need additional time to complete an application, HCD accepts extensions to Subrecipients on a case-by-case basis and allows up to four (4) additional weeks for the project application as long as the Subrecipient has started an application submission prior to the original application deadline.
+Subrecipients are not limited to applying for projects that were submitted with the NOI but must meet the priority level of the allocation in order to be eligible.
 HCD reviews application submissions and anticipates providing a follow-up response to subrecipients including, but not limited to, feedback, questions, and comments within 30 calendar days of the application period closing.
-The HCD review process ensures compliance with regulatory requirements, confirms the project is consistent with broader recovery goals, and verifies there is sufficient funding to meet MID and LMI required targets.
+The HCD review process ensures compliance with regulatory requirements and confirms the project is consistent with broader recovery goals.

-If Infrastructure Program funds remain following the application period and a minimum of \$30,466,000 in approved application projects is expected to serve MID areas and HCD determines that the grant-wide 70% LMI target is expected to be met, HCD shall consider a second around of applications and projects of all Priority levels are eligible for funding.
+If Infrastructure Program funds remain following the application period, HCD may consider a second round of applications and projects.
 The timeline for the second application round is determined by HCD staff.

-3.1.7.
+1.10.7.
 Application Requirements

 The purpose of the application is to confirm information that was presented in the NOI, submit final construction design plans, identify and document all funding sources, and provide additional documentation to show compliance with state and federal regulations.

-The required information is as follows:
+The required information in every application includes:

-• Overall Project Description/Scope of Work

-The overall project description and scope of work provides a complete summary of the project with supporting documentation that ties the project to the 2017 disasters.
+- Overall Project Description/Scope of Work - The overall project description and scope of work provides a complete summary of the project with supporting documentation that ties the project to the 2017 disasters.
 The project description includes the ownership of the project and who benefits from the project.
-The scope of work includes a full description of construction activities.

-National Objective/MID Documentation

-- Ensure that the final proposed project service area hasn't changed from the NOI.
-If the project benefits MID areas, the service area must show the MID area benefit. - For LMI, the Subrecipient must complete a beneficiary form detailing demographic calculations and supporting maps/figures. - Urgent Need documentation resolution from the city council or county board stating that no other funding is available for this project.

-Complete Cost Estimate/Budget

-- Complete list of all project funds and sources of funds (CDBG, Local, Private, Other State funds, Federal funds, other). - Final budget (eligible activity costs and project delivery costs) - Design and construction cost estimates with description of materials needed, quantities, unit prices, and an itemized amount (if possible). - Provide justification of any additional testing, investigations, or other engineering fees (soil boring tests, environmental site assessments, etc.).

-Duplication of Benefits

-- Complete list and supporting documentation of potentially duplicative funds for the same purpose (insurance, utility settlements, state and local grants, etc.). - Final duplication of benefits are calculated by the Subrecipient.
+The scope of work includes a full description of construction activities. - National Objective/MID Documentation - Ensure that the final proposed project service area hasn't changed from the NOI.
+If the project benefits MID areas, the service area must show the MID area benefit. - For LMI, the Subrecipient must complete a beneficiary form detailing demographic calculations and supporting maps/figures. - Urgent Need documentation resolution from the city council or county board stating that no other funding is available for this project. - Complete Cost Estimate/Budget - Complete list of all project funds and sources of funds (CDBG, Local, Private, Other State funds, Federal funds, other). - Final budget (eligible activity costs and project delivery costs) - Design and construction cost estimates with description of materials needed, quantities, unit prices, and an itemized amount (if possible). - Provide justification of any additional testing, investigations, or other engineering fees (soil boring tests, environmental site assessments, etc.). - Duplication of Benefits Review - Complete list and supporting documentation of all funding sources (insurance, utility settlements, state and local grants, etc.). - A final review for duplication of benefits is performed by the Subrecipient to document if there are any duplicative funds to the CDBG-DR or MIT for the same purpose. - Project Maps - Detailed maps of the existing infrastructure and proposed infrastructure improvements (can be combined, if needed). - Service area of the project. - Census track/block groups related to the service area of the project. - Project Timeline - List of project milestones (design, preconstruction, phases of construction, and completion).

-Project Maps

-- Detailed maps of the existing infrastructure and proposed infrastructure improvements (can be combined, if needed). - Service area of the project. - Census track/block groups related to the service area of the project.

-• Project Timeline

-List of project milestones (design, preconstruction, phases of construction, and completion).

-3.1.8.
-Application Review
+1.10.8.
+Project Application Review